304 North Cardinal St.

 In total, 58% of the 0.3 Hectare site has been dedicated to public space —an impressive amount for the relatively tight 225 Marsh Wall plot.

-With a focus on family sized homes, the developers of Halcyon Tower have also included several children’s play areas.
+With a focus on family sized homes, the developers of Halcyon Tower have also included several children’s play areas — adding to the growing list of things to do with kids near Canary Wharf.
 On the 2nd floor of the 2-storey podium, in indoor residents amenities and children’s play area will be provided.
 This podium also allows for an expansive resident’s terrace looking out across the new public space.

 Make Architects earmarked the 402 square meter amenities space within the building’s podium for use as a possible community centre or nursery, however concrete plans have yet to be finalised.